 It is noted that the OC test of a transformer or the open circuit test in a transformer is used to measure or determine the no-load current and iron losses of the transformer.

 In the short circuit or impedance test, the transformer’s secondary side (usually low voltage winding) is short-circuited by the thick conductor, and variable low voltage is applied to the primary side.
 The short circuit voltage is rapidly increased till at voltage Vsc full load current I1 flows in the primary side of the transformer.
 Under this condition, the copper loss is the same as the full load condition.

 Whenever the transformer becomes short-circuited then, the transformer doesn’t show any output.
 In this case, iron loss in the transformer core is negligible and copper Cu loss is high.
 It is noted that the transformer short circuit test gives full load copper Cu loss R01 and X01.
 It is noted that a short circuit test on the transformer is conducted to determine full-load copper Cu loss.
 The insulation resistance test is also called a routine test transformer

 The vector group test of transformer indicates the phase difference between the primary and secondary directions of the transformer.
 Vector grouping has been introduced due to the special configuration of the winding connections on both sides of the transformer.
 It is very important to determine the vector group of transformers before connecting two or more transformers in parallel.

 Dyn11 is the transformer vector group notation.
 This means Low Voltage winding, which is star connected by High Voltage winding which is delta connected.
-Basically, we connect + -30-degree connection of transformer.
+Basically, we connect the + -30-degree connection of the transformer.

 D = delta connection to the primary, y = star connection to the secondary side of the transformer, and n = neutral point to the secondary side.
 Dyn 11 means that the voltage of the secondary star winding increases the initial phase voltage by 30 degrees and corresponds to 11 o’clock.